-The Director of Strategic Business Unit may request the Director of Finance to provide imprest accounts for the purposes of defraying minor expenses.
+The Director may request the Director of Finance to provide imprest accounts for the purposes of defraying minor expenses.
 The request will be in the form of a statement of case and will be by exception where existing processes cannot meet the requirement.